Materials-Consortia/OPTIMADE/optimade.rst

 **OPTIONAL keys:**

 - :field:`$id`: String.
-  A static URI identifier that is a URN or URL representing the specific version of the Physical Unit Definition.
+  A static IRI identifier that is a URN or URL representing the specific version of the Physical Unit Definition.
   It SHOULD NOT be changed as long as the Physical Unit Definition remains the same, and SHOULD be changed when the definition changes.
   The Physical Unit Definition SHOULD be regarded as the same if the only changes that have been made are to the following specific fields at any level: :field:`deprecated`, :field:`$comment`.
   (If it is a URL, clients SHOULD NOT assign any interpretation to the response when resolving that URL.)